 Use strategies to fight against social issues

-Latin America and the Caribbean is, at the same time, the most unequal and the most violent region in the world, which is a constant concern for their governments.
-Faced with these increasingly complex scenarios, a fluid dialogue between social research and public policy is essential.
+Latin America and the Caribbean is both the most unequal and the most violent region in the world, which is a constant concern for their governments.
+Faced with this challenge, a fluid dialogue between social research and public policy is essential.

 This course addresses the current regional landscape of inequalities, its links with violence and democracy, and offers transformative strategies to improve social policies and public management.

 - Knowledge, policy and management

 - What do we do with what we know and with what we don’t know? • Do we know in depth the inequalities in Latin America and the Caribbean? • What knowledge are we producing and where is it? • What knowledge are the political decision-makers requiring and what do they use it for?